HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

 \subsubsection{Bangla script}

-Bangla is one of the widely studied Indian scripts and it has several public datasets which further enhances the research of this script.
-Table~\ref{tab_performance_Bangla} presents performance of HCR-Net on Bangla script datasets.
-All the performance metrics show similar results.
-Image-augmentation shows slight improvement on the most of the datasets except 3.1.1 and 3.1.2 where there is slight drop in performance.
-Table~\ref{tab_Bangla_results} presents comparative study of HCR-Net against the state-of-art results.
-From the table, it is clear that HCR-Net performs quite well and provides few new benchmarks.
-It is observed that HCR-Net lags behind by a large gap for complex problems with large number of classes, like CMATERdb~3.1.3.3 which have 171 classes, and also trains slowly and takes large number of epochs, 180 in this case.
-Moreover, it is observed that a multi-column multi-scale CNN architecture proposed by \cite{Sarkhel2017} performs exceptionally well for Bangla script.
+Bangla is one of the widely studied Indian scripts and it has several public datasets which further enhance the research of this script (refer to \cite{singh2018comprehensive} for a survey on Bangla handwritten numeral recognition).
+Table~\ref{tab_performance_Bangla} presents the performance of HCR-Net on Bangla script datasets.
+All the performance metrics for each dataset show similar results. {Image augmentation shows slight improvement on most of the datasets except 3.1.1 and 3.1.2 where there is a slight drop in performance and 3.1.3.3 shows large improvements.
+This is because the 3.1.3.3 dataset has low performance compared to the others and hence there is more scope for improvement.}

+Table~\ref{tab_Bangla_results} presents a comparative study of HCR-Net against the state-of-art results.
+From the table, it is clear that HCR-Net performs quite well and provides a few new benchmarks on Banglalekha-isolated (numerals, characters and combined).
+It is observed that HCR-Net lags for complex problems with a large number of classes, like CMATERdb~3.1.3.3 which has 171 classes, and also trains slowly and takes a large number of epochs, 180 in this case. {However, HCR-Net performs second-best for CMATERdb~3.1.3.3, while the rest show a large performance gap.
+It is also noted that among Bangla datasets, CMATERdb~3.1.3.3 obtains the lowest performance due large number of classes.
+Moreover, it is observed that a multi-column multi-scale CNN architecture proposed by \cite{Sarkhel2017} performs exceptionally well for the Bangla script.}